(Note: plot discussed in close detail--but at 450 years old and counting, is anyone still unfamiliar with the story?)

 Falstaff's taking credit for Hotspur's death from Prince Hal is crucial to the story--we need an ostensible reason for Hal to turn on his friend (though the prince has already been preparing us in a series of asides, telling us he's only pretending to cavort with Falstaff).
 A despicable thing to do, except that in Falstaff's eyes honor is important only for what it can give him--a promotion, perhaps--and not valuable enough to risk life and limb to acquire (as many of the dead in the battlefield behind him have done).
 Stealing credit is no big deal for Falstaff, no more so than robbing roadside travelers or taking bribes from draft dodgers--ordinary folk with no more stomach for violence than he has.

 The earlier scene where Falstaff plays the prince and the prince his father seems to lie at heart of what Welles is saying (or rather, part of what he's saying--more later).
-At a certain point the play stops being play; Falstaff, confronted by a pretend king who one day will be crowned, accused of iniquities and threatened with banishment, suddenly finds himself begging for clemency: "banish not him thy Harry's company, banish not him thy Harry's company--" His final plea is haunting in its pathos (the way Welles tumbles the words out, throwaway lines that contain the very meat of the speech): "--banish plump Jack, and banish all the world."
+At a certain point the play stops being play; Falstaff, accused of iniquities and threatened with banishment by a pretend king who one day will be crowned, suddenly finds himself begging for clemency: "banish not him thy Harry's company, banish not him thy Harry's company--" His final plea is haunting in its pathos (the way Welles tumbles the words out, repetitive throwaway lines that contain the very meat of the speech): "--banish plump Jack, and banish all the world."
 Falstaff is the world Welles seems to say, not just in size but in flaws heart appetite for life; that his equating himself with humanity does not seem altogether inappropriate is a measure of Shakespeare's and Welles' achievement.

 Contrast this with the film's climax--Prince Hal's coronation as Henry V, with Falstaff presenting himself loudly and openly to the new king.
 In the earlier scene Welles' Falstaff makes an eloquent case for his nobility and against his banishment, to which Baxter's Prince Hal has a short but serious answer ("I do, I will."); this time Falstaff's plea is short and Hal--now King Henry--delivers the sermon ("know the grave doth gape for thee thrice wider than for other men").